ARMmbed/mbed-os-example-ble/README.md

-Prior to mbed OS, all application callbacks would execute in handler mode (i.e. interrupt context). mbed OS comes with its own scheduler, [minar](https://github.com/ARMmbed/minar), which encourages an asychronous programming style based upon callbacks which run in thread mode (i.e. non- interrupt user context).
+Prior to mbed OS, all application callbacks would execute in handler mode (i.e. interrupt context). mbed OS comes with its own scheduler, [minar](https://github.com/ARMmbed/minar), which encourages an asychronous programming style based upon thread-mode callbacks (i.e. non-interrupt user context).
 With mbed OS, application code is made up entirely of callback handlers.
 There isn't even a main(); it has been replaced with an `app_start()`.
 Please refer to [minar documentation](https://github.com/ARMmbed/minar#impact) to understand its impact.

 If you're porting a mebd-2 application for mbed OS, please do the following: